Silverpeas/tutorial-todolist/README.md

 The front-end in Silverpeas is made up of two sublayers:

-* the Web pages with which the user interact with the application and running within a web browser;
+* The Web pages with which the user interact with the application and running within a web browser;
-* the MVC framework listening for HTTP requests coming from the web pages to trigger the asked functions of the application
+* The MVC framework listening for HTTP requests coming from the web pages to trigger the asked functions of the application and to redirect the user to the next web pages or on an updated part of the web page.

 #### The Web pages

 Web pages generation is based on the following approach:

 * Silverpeas provides a canvas along with a look&feel for the applications web UI;
-* The HTML page is generated with an initial content from the business data on the server-side;
+* The HTML page is generated with possibly an initial content from the business data on the server-side;
-* The dynamic of the HTML pages is driven by Javascript on the client-side and the content is updated by AJAX.
+* The dynamic of the HTML pages is driven by Javascript on the client-side and the content is updated and possibly loaded by AJAX.

 Silverpeas still uses the old JSP and JSTL technologies to generate the HTML pages because they are the mode efficient and flexible way for this purpose in the Java world.
 The counterpart of